unisonweb/distributed_v1/design.md

   -- at the current location
   size : Channel a -> Nat

+  --
+  nonce : Channel a -> Nat

   -- Clear a channel of any enqueued messages at the current location clear : Channel a -> ()
 ```

 Channels are just GUIDs, with associated message queues at each node which spring into existence when a message is first received.
-A question is what should happen to values sent to a channel that has no listeners.
-The proposed behavior is that values sent to a queue which has no receivers are enqueued for a small period of time (say 10 seconds), then discarded.
+A question is what should happen to values sent to a channel that has no receivers.
+The proposed behavior is that values sent to a channel which has no receivers are enqueued for a small period of time (say 10 seconds), then discarded.
 Correct usage of channels will have a receiver running in a loop at each location where the channel is active.
-Higher-level protocols can be implemented atop these semantics.
+Higher-level protocols can be implemented atop these semantics (for instance, a producer might ask a consumer to notify it when it processes messages sent to a channel, and react in some way if messages go unprocessed after a period of time).

 Other alternatives are: